Get Involved

 • All interns must pass a criminal, DFPSs, and sex offender registry background check.

-• Students must be willing to work some evenings and weekends and be able to provide their own transportation among all three Alliance For Children locations.
+• Students must be willing to work some evenings and weekends and be able to provide their own transportation amongst all three Alliance For Children locations.

 • All interns will attend specific training for their placement as well as child sexual abuse prevention training prior to working with clients.